 - EAP – Your Employee Assistance Program (EAP) can provide support, guidance and resources.
 If you have access to an EAP, don’t hesitate to call for free, confidential assistance with matters such as debt management, landlord/tenant concerns, identity theft and fraud, child care.
 Availability and programs offered vary by EAP.

 - Gift cards – Don’t forget about unused gift cards and/or credit card rewards points, many of which do not expire.

 - Enrich – Get a free financial wellness checkup by enrolling in Enrich.
 Once enrolled, do a search on some of your financial questions to find resources that fit your needs.

 - Pause, don’t panic – There are many concerning stories about COVID-19 and the state of the economy.
 Pay attention to what’s happening around you and consider carefully before making significant decisions.
-This may be a good time to seek advice of a trusted expert at your credit union and to get each and every family member involved in your family’s financial health.
+This may be a good time to seek the advice of a trusted advisor at your credit union and to get each and every family member involved in your family’s financial health.
 If you are having trouble paying bills or staying on top of debt, reach out for help by calling your financial institution and utilities or credit card companies.